Bret Ingalls

-Bret Ingalls is an American football coach.
-He previously served as an offensive assistant for the New Orleans Saints from 2009 to 2016.
-He also served as offensive coordinator for San Diego State, Louisville, Northern Iowa and Idaho between 1992 and 2003.
+Bret Alexander Ingalls (born August 19, 1960) is an American football coach.
+He is an offensive assistant at the University of Michigan, a position he has held since 2022.
+Ingalls was an assistant coach with the New Orleans Saints of the National Football League (NFL) from 2009 to 2016.
+He also served as an offensive coordinator at San Diego State University, the University of Louisville, Northern Iowa University, and the University of Idaho between 1992 and 2003.

 Early life

-Bret Alexander Ingalls was born in 1960 to James L. Ingalls and Elizabeth Sites.
+Bret Alexander Ingalls was born in 1960 to James L. Ingalls and Elizabeth Ingalls (Sites).
 His father was an all-state football player and went on to play semi-professional football for the Seattle Ramblers.
 He is a graduate of Snohomish High School, in Snohomish, Washington, where he played trumpet in the jazz band and lettered in football, basketball, and baseball.
-In the 1976-77 season, under the leadership of head coach Dick Armstrong, Ingalls helped the Snohomish High Panthers win the school's first state championship.
+In the 1976–77 season, under the leadership of head coach Dick Armstrong, Ingalls helped the Snohomish High Panthers win the school's first state championship.
 In his senior season, he received All-American honors as a halfback for the Panthers.
 Ingalls earned an athletic scholarship to Colorado, but transferred after his first year to Wichita State.
 His career was ultimately cut short by a neck injury.